 Chair and Professor, Graphic Design

-She has presented papers and lectured at both international and national design and educational conferences, on topics including, future of graphic design, design education – problem-solving, social responsibility in design, and educational assessment.
+Behnoush joined Woodbury University in 1997 as an adjunct faculty and moved to a full-time position in 2006.
+During the last 12 years, she has presented her academic research at both international and national design and educational conferences on topics that include the future of graphic design, design education, social responsibility in design, and educational assessment.

 California State University, Northridge California June 2007